 Screen Shot 2019-10-17 at 15.07.21.png

-Ancestral tools are employed in the creation of DdR artefacts.
+Ancestral tools are employed in the creation of DdR sculptures.

 Tree that fell, without human intervention, after the hurricane season in the Yucatan Peninsula.